Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

    OFF ON  OFF ON  |  A0000 (conflicts with graphics)

-Setting the Interrupt Line
+Setting the woke Interrupt Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Jumpers 1-5 of the jumper block J1 control the IRQ level.
+Jumpers 1-5 of the woke jumper block J1 control the woke IRQ level.
 ON means shorted, OFF means open::

     Jumper              |  IRQ